6th Infantry Brigade (Lebanon): Structure and organization

-The new unit grew from an understrength battalion comprising three rifle companies to a fully equipped mechanized infantry brigade, capable of aligning a Headquarters' (HQ) battalion, an armoured battalion (64th) equipped with Alvis Saladin armoured cars, AMX-13 light tanks, M48A5 main battle tanks, three mechanized infantry battalions (61st, 62nd and 63rd) issued with M113, Alvis Saracen and VAB armored personnel carriers (APC), plus an artillery battalion (65th) fielding US M114 155 mm howitzers.
+The new unit grew from an understrength battalion comprising three rifle companies to a fully equipped mechanized infantry brigade, capable of aligning a Headquarters' (HQ) battalion, an armoured battalion (64th) equipped with Alvis Saladin armoured cars, AMX-13 light tanks, M48A5 main battle tanks, and three mechanized infantry battalions (61st, 62nd and 63rd) issued with M113, Alvis Saracen and VAB (4x4) armored personnel carriers, plus an artillery battalion (65th) fielding US M114 155 mm howitzers, and various mortars.
 The Brigade also fielded a logistics battalion, equipped with US M151A2 jeeps, Land-Rover long wheelbase series III, Chevrolet C20 and Dodge Ram (1st generation) pickups and US M35A2 2½-ton military trucks.
-Later in the war, the brigade received from Syria a consignment of 30 or 50 Soviet T-55A main battle tanks (which replaced in the late 1980s the Brigade's own AMX-13 light tanks) and a number of Chinese Type 63 107mm multiple rocket launchers.
+New vehicles such as Humvees and Polaris Ranger 4×4s were later received in the 2000s.
+Later in the war, the brigade received from Syria a consignment of 30 to 50 Soviet T-55A main battle tanks and a number of Chinese Type 63 107mm multiple rocket launchers.

 Headquartered at the Henri Chihab Barracks at Jnah, in the south-western Chyah suburb of West Beirut, the formation was subsequently enlarged to 6,000 men by absorbing Shia deserters from other Army units – which included the 97th Battalion from the Seventh Brigade – after they went over to their coreligionists of the Amal Movement following the collapse of the government forces in February 1984.
 Thus by 1985 the reinforced Brigade, now under the operational control of the Amal militia, aligned a tank battalion, three to four mechanized infantry battalions on tracked and wheeled APCs, and an artillery battalion.